 Make a sensible choice, then stick with it

-Studies have shown, though, that we humans are awful at assessing our own appetite for risk.
+Most books recommend you assess your “personal appetite for risk”, and then based on the return you’re seeking, an appropriate asset allocation can be identified.
+But studies have shown that we humans are awful at assessing our own appetite for risk.
 When times are good, we feel brave.
 When times are bad, we feel conservative.

-A lot of effort can be spent, and time lost, trying to identify the perfect asset allocation.
-Decision paralysis, overanalyzing, and continually changing one’s mind about asset allocation is known to be detrimental to long-term performance.
+Decision paralysis, overanalyzing, and continually changing one’s mind about asset allocation is detrimental to long-term performance.
 Most investors I know—myself included—have at some point found themselves jumping in and out of various allocations, all the while, watching their investment performance decline.